knightliao/tornado-proxy/README.md

 ## Asynchronous HTTP proxy with tunnelling support

-Built using Tornado (tested with version 2.2), supports HTTP GET, POST and CONNECT methods.
+Built using Tornado Latest Version, supports HTTP GET, POST and CONNECT methods.

 Can be used as standalone script, or integrated with your Tornado app.

+And I will maintenance this project.

 ### Setup